This famous Irish sherry trifle dessert recipe will have you licking your lips.

 Carefully fold half the egg white mixture into batter, along with melted butter.
 Carefully fold in remaining egg white mixture.
 Gently scrape into prepared cake pan.
 Put cake pan on a baking sheet and place in oven.
 Bake 30 minutes, until light golden brown and a tester comes out clean.

 Remove from oven and reverse onto a rack.
-Remove parchment paper and cool for 5 minutes, then flip cake over and let cool completely.
+Remove parchment paper and cool for 5 minutes, then flip the cake over and let cool completely.
 Wrap tightly in plastic if not using right away.
-Cake can be made a few days ahead and refrigerated, or frozen for several weeks.
+Cake can be made a few days ahead and refrigerated or frozen for several weeks.

 Just before serving, beat cream until it forms soft peaks, and flavor it with a spoonful of cream sherry if desired.
 Spoon over trifle.
 Dust with a very small amount of nutmeg and serve.